 Gold is one step down from platinum and covers approximately 80% of average costs.
 You'll cover the other 20%.

 The gold level is less expensive than platinum but will cost more than the silver or bronze plans.
 If you have a family with young children, consider this option.

 Next is the silver plan.
-On this plan, you’ll pay 30% of costs while the insurance company covers 70% of average coss.
+On this plan, you'll pay 30% of costs while the insurance company covers 70% of the average costs.

 The bronze plans cover 60%, leaving you with 40% of average costs.
 Bronze plans are the least expensive monthly plans because they cover the least costs.